Career Fact Sheet

 The Year Long Internship Programme is an optional programme open to penultimate-year Bachelor of CommerceBSc Economics and Finance and BSc Business students.
 During the programme students will register for a year-long online reflective module designed to enhance the learning opportunities available throughout the year.
 Assessment will be structured on the work-based learning experience during the 9-12 months paid work placement.
 By choosing this option, successful candidates increase the duration of their degree to four years.

-As an employer, you will have the opportunity to partner with UCD Quinn School on both the
+Employers have the opportunity to partner with the UCD Quinn School on both the:

 Student Testimonials